OfficeDev/office-ui-fabric-core/ghdocs/COMPONENTS.md

 #Components

 Fabric contains many common components such as buttons, drop-down lists, radio buttons, and toggle switches.
-It also contains more specialized components such as dialogs (with overlays), people pickers, persona, and navigation bars.
+It also contains more specialized components such as dialogs (with overlays), people pickers, personas, and navigation bars.

 ##Contents